SocialDinnerApp/DenoBackend/README.md

 ## Done
  - [x] Developed complete backend (TypeScript) including following routes:
+      - implemented basic CRUD operations for organizer (e.g. creating events)
-      - login, register, logout functionality
+      - login, register, logout functionality for frontend
       - getAllEvents --> for a particular registered organizer
       - getSingleEvent --> to show event information in the frontend
       - validateToken --> to check if the organizer's token exists & is not expired
-      - implemented basic CRUD operations for organizer
+      - database aggregation to receive:<br>
+        - event revenue
+        - participations in a certain timeframe
+        - last seven organizer events including revenue
  - [x] setting up mongodb connection
+ - [x] design implementation of non-relational data-model for all entities & creating testing data
  - [x] created suitable responses for the frontend
- - [x] implemented functionaly to aggregate database data
  - [x] creating and verifying JSON Web Tokens to restrict unauthorized access
  - [x] working with interfaces in TypeScript
  - [x] hashing passwords with bcrypt